 Admiral Car Insurance research shows clear trends in 4x4 usage and ownership

-As the popularity of 4x4s continues to grow, there’s also been an increase year on year with the number of 4x4s insured by Admiral Car Insurance – with now nearly one in ten vehicles on cover being a four-wheel drive.
-With this growth, Admiral set out to find out just where the most 4x4 owners live, and who they are.
+As the popularity of 4x4s continues to grow, there’s also been an increase year on year with the number of 4x4s insured by Admiral Car Insurance.
+With this growth, we set out to find out just where the most 4x4 owners live, and who they are.

-North East Scotland and South West London have the most 4x4s
+North East Scotland has the most 4x4s by far

-But it’s not surprising to see more 4x4 vehicles in the rugged parts north east of Scotland as more drivers would require the toughness of a four-wheel drive vehicle.
-This shows that drivers in this area are using the vehicles because they need them to get around the landscape.
+It’s not surprising to see more 4x4 vehicles in the rugged parts of Scotland where more drivers might need a practical four-wheel drive vehicle.
+This shows drivers in this area need these vehicles for their off-road capabilities and to get around the landscape.

-It’s a bit of a different story for drivers in the smarter areas of London.
-As the landscape isn’t as rugged or rough, it appears that drivers who own 4x4s have them for reasons other than practicality purposes.
-Instead, these 4x4s are purchased for their spaciousness and luxury.
+It’s likely a different story for drivers in other areas on our list, such as Worcestershire and Devon.
+As the landscape isn’t as rugged or rough, it appears drivers who own 4x4s have them for reasons other than practicality purposes.
+Instead, these 4x4s are bought for space and luxury.

 Here’s a list of the top 10 postcodes for the percentage of 4x4 cars*